 - Roland USB Audio Interface: Roland is a name that brings a certain level of trust to people in audio, and their entry-level USB interface is a solid option that gets the job done.
 It has two inputs and was designed to minimize noise at all volumes.

-How is an audio interface useful?
+How many inputs should an audio interface have?

+There’s no set number of inputs you need an audio interface to have since this depends completely on your intended use.
 If you’re going to be podcasting with guests or recording a band, it can be cumbersome (if not impossible) to record them one at a time.
 Imagine trying to interview someone and needing to keep handing the mic back and forth, or asking a band to play the piece one at a time.
 Is it doable?
-Of course it is, but it can also be time-consuming.
+Of course, but it can also be time-consuming.

 Do you need an audio interface to record?

-If you have a fairly recent computer or smartphone, the answer is no. At the risk of sounding like a grandpa, technology has come a long way.
+If you have a fairly recent computer or smartphone, you don’t need an audio interface to record anything.
 Now there are apps like Anchor that make the barrier to entry for podcasting extremely low since you need nothing more than the built-in microphone on your phone.
-Plus, there are some great apps for making music as well (my personal favorites are Garageband and Samplr on iPad).
+Plus, there are some great apps for making music as well (Garageband and Samplr on iPad).
 There are even Grammy-nominated artists that produce entire songs with nothing more than an iPhone.

 What is a DAW?